Option pricing in Sandwiched Volterra Volatility model

 \subsection{Malliavin differentiability of volatility and price w.r.t. the initial Brownian motion $W$}

+This Subsection is dedicated to the Malliavin differentiability of the volatility and price processes within the SVV model.
+Our strategy is as follows: first of all, we use the classical characterization of the Malliavin derivative in terms of the stochastic Gateaux derivative and prove the differentiability of sandwiched processes $Y_i$, $i=1,...,d$.
+Then, we prove an appropriate Malliavin chain rule and apply it to the representation \eqref{eq: solution to the price equation} to obtain the differentiability of $S_i$, $i=1,...,d$.

-In order to introduce the concept of the Malliavin differentiability, one must first fix the underlying isonormal Gaussian process and an obvious choice is the initial Brownian motion $W$.
+\paragraph{Malliavin differentiability of volatility.} In order to introduce the concept of the Malliavin differentiability, one must first fix the underlying isonormal Gaussian process and an obvious choice is the initial Brownian motion $W$.
 Recall that $(\Omega, \mathcal F, \mathbb P)$ is the canonical $2d$-dimensional Wiener space, $W = (W_1,...,W_{2d})$ is the associated $2d$-dimensional Brownian motion and stochastic volatility processes $Y_i = \{Y_i(t),~t\in[0,T]\}$, $i=1,...,d$, are given by

 where $Y_i(0) \in (\varphi_i(0), \psi_i(0))$, each $b_i$ satisfies Assumption \ref{assum: assumption on sandwiched drift}, $Z_i(t) = \int_0^t \mathcal K_i(t,s) dB^Y_i$ is a Gaussian Volterra process with the kernel $\mathcal K_i$ satisfying Assumption \ref{assum: assumptions on kernels} and